ymkim-ssplab/ymkim-ssplab.github.io/_pages/lab-members.md

     <em>Graduated from SSPL in 2024</em></p>

     <p>
-    After returning to her home country, China, she has been actively pursuing her career.
+    Returned to her home country, China, and has been actively pursuing her career.
     </p>